What Is Agile? A Deep Dive Into Agile Methodology.

 Agile Best Practices

-Created with flexibility and adaptability in mind, Agile is a method of organizing development and product management teams that prioritizes the continuous development of products after they go to market.
-Agile ensures that products are able to solve market issues as they arise and reduces the number of abandoned projects in any team’s portfolio.
+Created with flexibility and adaptability in mind, Agile is a method of organizing software development and product management teams to prioritize the continuous development of products after they go to market.
+The Agile framework ensures that products are able to solve market issues as they arise and reduces the number of abandoned projects in any team’s portfolio.

 Before the creation of the Agile methodology, it could take years to develop a product that solves a business’s key challenges and allows them to focus on continuous growth.
 The most common software development process of the pre-Agile era was known as Waterfall.
 Waterfall encourages development teams to identify problems, develop a solution, and bring a product to market in its entirety, providing the most robust experience at first interaction.